shobhitmendiratta/Mood_Analyzer_Bot/README.md

-## Receive sentiment analysis
+## Receive mood analysis
-Enter the text in the textbox to receive a text based sentiment analysis
+Enter the text in the textbox to receive a text based mood analysis

 ## Exit the program